-Reducing Harm from Falls is a national programme lead by the Health Quality & Safety Commission, working in partnership with a wide range of stakeholder organisations.
-Work began mid-2012 for the three-year programme with the appointment of a clinical lead and formation of an expert advisory group and small programme team.
+The national reducing harm from falls programme led by the Health Quality & Safety Commission, working in partnership with a wide range of stakeholder organisations, ran from 2012–13 until 2017–18.
+Work began in mid-2012 with the appointment of a clinical lead and formation of an expert advisory group and small programme team.

-Since a whole-of-system approach is required to meet these aims in this population, the expert advisory group represents a wide range of perspectives and has been able to facilitate strategic partnerships at a national level.
-The programme also strongly supports the development of regional approaches, as reducing harm from falls is a natural concern for health of older people networks working locally.
+Since a whole-of-system approach was required to meet these aims in this population, the expert advisory group represented a wide range of perspectives and was able to facilitate strategic partnerships at a national level.
+The programme strongly supported the development of regional approaches, as reducing harm from falls is a natural concern for health of older people networks working locally.

-The first priority and focus for the programme was identified as falls in older people in care settings - hospital, aged residential care and receiving care at home.
+The first priority and focus for the programme was identified as falls in older people in care settings – hospital, aged residential care and receiving care at home.
 In care settings two things can be assumed: a degree of vulnerability on the part of the older person and the need for a safe care environment.
-Falls in older people will remain a focus as falls are high harm events for hospital patients and are consistently about half of all serious adverse events reported to the Commission.
+In particular, falls are high harm events for hospital patients and are consistently about half of all adverse events reported to the Commission.

 To engage the interest of those working directly with older people or involved in service provision, the expert advisory group committed to a set of activities to raise awareness of falls risks and falls prevention in an annual April Falls promotion.
 The national falls programme was the first in the Commission to lead off in the national patient safety campaign, Open for better care, which in May 2013 launched the Ask, assess, act project – a process to screen older people for risk of falling, identify and address their risk factors.
 Other key projects to improve care begun in 2013 relate to risk assessment and care planning, and a system signalling level of assistance needed to mobilise safely.

-The programme's annual April Falls Quiz is an informative self-test of knowledge about falls and falls prevention, designed to spark interest in learning about falls prevention and how to improve practice.
-The results have helped direct the expert advisory group in what to emphasize in programme activities and communications.
+The programme ran an annual April Falls Quiz in 2013, 2014 and 2015 as an informative self-test of knowledge about falls and falls prevention, designed to spark interest in learning about falls prevention and how to improve practice.
+The results helped direct the expert advisory group in what to emphasize in programme activities and communications.

 The 10 Topics in reducing harm from falls are a set of self-directed online learning activities covering current evidence on core issues.
+They were updated in 2016–17 and will be again in 2019–20.
 The 10 Topics are designed to enable the development of capability for best practice, and present a soundly-based collation of readings, videos, case studies and other web resources.
 Educators, falls champions and anyone involved in promoting falls prevention are encouraged to use the 10 Topics as ready-made learning packages.

 - Rubenstein LZ.
 2006.
 Falls in older people: epidemiology, risk factors and strategies for prevention.
 Age and Ageing 35-S2:ii37-ii41.